RTT realization of quantum affine superalgebras and tensor products: Introduction

 \subsection{Main results.}

-We study in full detail the RTT realization of the quantum affine superalgebra $U_q(\Gaff)$, including its definition, different kinds of grading, its degeneration to the finite type quantum superalgebra $U_q(\Glie)$, evaluation morphisms, its relationship with quantum double construction, and coproduct formulas for Drinfeld generators.
-Almost all the relevant results are proved in a uniform way.
-This makes the present paper longer than we have expected.

-The first main result is an analogue of (AK) under the assumption that the fundamental modules $V_i$ are the same (Theorem \ref{thm: cyclicity of tensor product of KR modules}).
+Our first main result of this paper is a sufficient condition for the tensor products of fundamental modules $S(\varpi_{1,a}^{(i)})$ with $i \in I_0$ fixed to be cyclic (Theorem \ref{thm: cyclicity of tensor product of KR modules}).

 The idea of proof follows largely that of Chari \cite{Chari}.
-The RTT generators will replace the role of the Weyl group.
-The quantum analogues of $E_{1,M+N} \otimes t^n, E_{M+N,1} \otimes t^n$ will be candidates for the longest element $w_0$ in the Weyl group.
-For the reduction argument, we will use representation theory of the $q$-Yangian $Y_q(\mathfrak{gl}(1,1))$ instead of $U_q(\widehat{\mathfrak{sl}_2})$.
-Here $q$-Yangian $Y_q(\Glie)$ is a sub-Hopf-superalgebra of $U_q(\Gaff)$ generated by half of the RTT generators.
-It can be viewed as the upper Borel subalgebra.
+The RTT generators will be used to reduce modules over $U_q(\Gaff)$ to those over the $q$-Yangian $Y_q(\mathfrak{gl}(1,1))$.
+Here the $q$-Yangian is an upper Borel subalgebra generated by half of the RTT generators.